Georgia rally marks debut of GOP primary 'Trump ticket'

 Then there is the top Georgia Republican not on the Trump ticket — Gov. Brian Kemp.
 Former Democrat Vernon Jones is openly courting Trump's nod, but the former president has withheld his favor while Trump supporters have floated other possible candidates.

+Trump's scorn for Kemp was clear on Saturday as he sarcastically suggested that he would prefer Democrat Stacey Abrams to the incumbent governor.
+Abrams narrowly lost to Kemp in 2018 and is considering whether to run again.

+"Stacey, would you like to take his place?
+It's OK with me," Trump said.

-Despite Trump’s continuing scorn for Kemp, the incumbent governor may achieve a detente with some Trump-backed candidates.
+Despite Trump's antipathy for Kemp, the incumbent governor may achieve a detente with some Trump-backed candidates.

 Walker hired a spokesperson from Kemp's office, one possible indicator Walker may steer clear of attacking Kemp.
 His early message has been more positive and less confrontational than Trump.